aj1365/SimPoolFormer/README.md

        @article{ROY2025101478,
-               title = {SimPoolFormer: A two-stream vision transformer for hyperspectral image classification}, author = {Ali Jamali and Swalpa Kumar Roy and Leila Hashemi Beni and Biswajeet Pradhan and Jonathan Li and Pedram Ghamisi}, journal = {Remote Sensing Applications: Society and Environment}, pages = {101478},
+               title = {SimPoolFormer: A two-stream vision transformer for hyperspectral image classification}, author = {Swalpa Kumar Roy and Ali Jamali and Jocelyn Chanussot and Pedram Ghamisi and Ebrahim Ghaderpour and Himan Shahabi}, journal = {Remote Sensing Applications: Society and Environment}, pages = {101478},
                year = {2025},